ietf-wg-acme/acme/draft-ietf-acme-acme.md

 uses to address resources.
-If the server operator uses URLs that are predictable to third parties, this can leak information about what URLs exist on the server, since an attacker can probe for whether POST-as-GET request to the URL returns "Not Found" or "Unauthorized".
+If the server operator uses URLs that are predictable to third parties, this can leak information about what URLs exist on the server, since an attacker can probe for whether a POST-as-GET request to the URL returns 404 (Not Found) or 401 (Unauthorized).

 For example, suppose that the CA uses highly structured URLs with guessable fields: